|

 CC: But it’s nothing like getting hit by a semi truck!

-the story because I hadn’t thought about it for 20 years or so until
+of the story because I hadn’t thought about it for 20 years

-CSI people started asking me, “How did you become disabled?
+or so until CSI people started asking me, “How did

 It was July 10, 1978, a special day because I was selling my Volkswagen.

-bucks for it—the most money I had ever gotten in my hand at one
+hundred bucks for it—the most money I had ever gotten in my

-time.
-I was going to buy my first new car—a Honda Civic, I think.
+hand at one time.
+I was going to buy my first new car—a Honda

-I was heading north on the San Diego Freeway at about two o’clock
+Civic, I think.
+I was heading north on the San Diego Freeway at

-trapped under tons of metal.
-The freeway was chaotic; others had been
+tons of metal.
+The freeway was chaotic; others had been hit by the

 the crash, but…